Ref 1a: Add Data

 One of the important aspects to an efficient mapping product, is keeping it tidy.
 A way to do this is to create Groups in the Layers panel.

-> - Create the above groups in the layers panel by right mouse clicking in the layer panel and selecting Add group. > Add a group
+> - Create the above groups in the layers panel by right mouse clicking in the layer panel and selecting Add group. >

 Browser